Gustavolando/otrotationAnimationEffect/README.md

 An elegant, smooth and hypnotic CSS effect.

-I practiced here a lot of rotations, animations, gradients,shadows, borders, 3D perspective and a delightful styled design composition.
+I practiced here a lot of rotations, animations, gradients, shadows, borders, 3D perspective and a delightful styled design composition.

-Colorful HTML and CSS only code.
+A pretty nice HTML and CSS only code.

 This was taken from the Online Tutorials [videos](https://www.youtube.com/watch?v=bqL4FqihRQg)